Easy Turkey or Chicken Gravy Without Drippings Recipe

 Making poultry gravy without pan drippings is super easy and it comes out absolutely delicious.
 The great thing about this recipe is that it works perfectly for both chicken and turkey!

-Are you wondering how to make a gravy for roast chicken without drippings?
-Have any questions about the recipe?
+Are you after an excellent make-ahead recipe for gravy?
+Have any questions?
 Let me know in the comments!